Frequently asked questions

 Of course - we welcome members from all over the world and appreciate your support in sharing our approach to caring for historic buildings further affield.

 If you are outside the UK, we do have to add a small extra charge for postage, to cover the costs of sending our quarterly magazine and other information about your membership.
-The appropriate postage will be added when you join using our abroad members form
+The appropriate postage will be added when you join using our abroad members form.
+It is currently £10 for members in the Republic of Ireland and £22 for the rest of the world.

 I've changed my contact details, how can I let SPAB know?